mongodb/mongo-hhvm-driver/serialization.rst

 and ignore *protected* and *private* properties.

-If an object is of a class that implements the ``MongoDB\BSON\Serializable`` interface, call ``bsonSerialize`` and use the returned associative array to store as properties of a **BSON document**.
-Not returning an array is an error and should throw an ``MongoDB\Driver\Exception\UnexpectedValueException`` exception.
-It is valid to return a packed array, but it must also be stored as a **BSON document**.
+If an object is of a class that implements the ``MongoDB\BSON\Serializable`` interface, call ``bsonSerialize`` and use the returned array or ``stdClass`` to serialize as a BSON document or array.
+The BSON type will be determined by the
+following:

+1. Root documents must be serialized as a BSON document.
+2. ``MongoDB\BSON\Persistable`` objects must be serialized as a BSON document.
+3. If ``bsonSerialize`` returns a packed array, serialize as a BSON array.
+4. In all other cases, serialize as a BSON document.

+Not returning an array or ``stdClass`` is an error and should throw an ``MongoDB\Driver\Exception\UnexpectedValueException`` exception.

 If an object is of a class that implements the ``MongoDB\BSON\Persistable`` interface (which implies ``MongoDB\BSON\Serializable``), obtain the properties